March Madness descends on women’s NCAA Tournament

 March Madness is finally part of the women’s NCAA Tournament vernacular and the first round has so far aptly fit that phrase.

-Six double-digit seeds have already advanced to the round of 32 — just short of the record seven set in 1998.
-That doesn’t include the two near-upsets by two 14 seeds.
+Six double-digit seeds advanced to the round of 32 – just short of the record seven set in 1998.
+And that doesn’t include two near upsets by No. 14 seeds.

 Belmont became the sixth double-digit seed to win when the No. 12 Bruins topped Oregon in double OT.
 It was the first game to go that long since 2013.